Lightning’s Steven Stamkos reaches the 500-goal mark

 That didn’t make the anticipation of reaching 500 career goals easier.

 Stamkos came within three goals of the milestone more than a month ago — Dec.
-13 at home against Seattle — but since has struggled to fill the net despite his efforts and those of everyone else around him.
+13 at home against Seattle — but since had struggled to fill the net despite his best efforts and those of everyone else around him.

 “It’s just navigating those times, that I’ve been through a lot of them now, and just have that experience to know,” Stamkos said recently.
 “Just keep playing the right way, don’t push it.
 When you start to cheat and hope for plays — and it feels cliche — that’s when things usually go the opposite way.
 So for me, that’s why I’ve kind of been more comfortable in those situations.”

-It might not have been the way anyone scripted, with the Lightning playing across the continent in Vancouver while most of Tampa Bay was asleep three times zones away.
-But after such a long wait, Stamkos’ moment finally arrived, as he scored No. 500 against the Canucks, 4:40 into the first period on Wednesday night at Rogers Arena.
+It might not have been the way anyone scripted, with the Lightning playing across the continent in Vancouver while much of Tampa Bay was asleep three times zones away.
+But after such a long wait, Stamkos’ moment finally arrived, as he scored No. 500 against the Canucks 4:40 into the first period on Wednesday night at Rogers Arena.

+Stamkos’ goal came early — on his second shift of the night — in front of a wide-open net.
+After Anthony Cirelli brought the puck into the Offensive zone but slipped, Alex Killorn recovered it.
+From the left circle, Killorn found Stamkos all alone camped at the far post for a redirection past Canucks goaltender Spencer Martin.

-After Stamkos scored, his entire team skated onto the ice to celebrate, something the Lightning had to receive league approval to do, just as they did following his 1,000th career point in Philadelphia on Dec.
+After Stamkos scored, he was first bear hugged by Zach Bogosian, then Killorn, and disappeared momentarily as his entire team emptied the bench to celebrate on the ice, something the Lightning had to receive league approval to do, just as they did following his 1,000 th career point in Philadelphia on Dec.
 1.

+Before he joined the celebration, Corey Perry made a beeline to the net and scooped up the puck as the crowd gave Stamkos a standing ovation.
+After Stamkos emerged from the pack, he raised his stick to acknowledge the fans at center ice.

+The goal seemed to allow the Lightning to exhale, and Tampa Bay poured it on in a four-goal first period.
+Among the flurry, Stamkos hardly had to wait for goal No. 501, which came with 5:25 left in the first period and gave the Lightning a 4-0 lead.

 Stamkos’ teammates had worked diligently to get him the puck over the past month, and the Lightning Captain has had tons of chances to score the past few games.
-And in recent days, it seemed to grind on Stamkos and his teammates.
+And in recent days, it seemed to grind on Stamkos and the team.

 In fact, in the final minute of the Lightning’s win Monday afternoon in Seattle, defenseman Victor Hedman looked for any way to feed Stamkos for an empty-net goal in the final minutes, but couldn’t create a passing lane and had to shoot the Puck himself.